SrijanBadhya/Debsoc/Running the PES Debsoc.md

 # This House Would...

-Welcome, valued Debsoc core member
+Welcome, valued Debsoc core member.

 The purpose of this document is to pass on knowledge, to prevent future batches from repeating mistakes, and to make tried-and-tested solutions repeatable.
 As seniors, it's our responsibility to not make our juniors feel lost about running the club.
 This document is extensive, but I want to make you aware of every incident that can pop up during recruitments and debate sessions.